EdvardSire/uploader-server/README.md

 The server-side functionality for the Firefox add-on [Uploader-plugin](https://github.com/EdvardSire/uploader-plugin)

 ## server.js
-A Node.js HTTP server that receives POSTs requests from the plugin and passes the given video-URL to download.py
+A Node.js HTTP server that receives POST requests from the plugin and passes a given video-URL to download.py

 ## download.py
-A script that passes the given video-URL to the system install of youtube-dl and saves the video on the server
+A script that passes a given video-URL to the system install of youtube-dl and saves the video on the server

-Returns a callback to server.js
+- Returns a callback to server.js

 ## upload.py
-A script that authenticates and uploads a videos to the YouTube Data API
+A script that authenticates and uploads a videos to the [YouTube Data API](https://developers.google.com/youtube/v3/)

-Triggers on the callback of download.py
+- Triggers on the callback of download.py